LAION-AI/Open-Assistant/data/datasets/codet_humaneval_mbpp/README.md

 Python test generation from corresponding function docstrings, augment the data into prompt and solution pairs and write them to `.jsonl` files.

-All datasets are then uploaded to HuggingFace Hub.
+All datasets are then uploaded to HuggingFace Hub, the code generation data is uploaded separately from the test generation data.

 ## Requirements